 Cybersecurity in banking means that banks need to have controls in place to detect and prevent attempts to steal customer and business data for 5 main reasons.

 1. Breaches Can Damage A Bank’s Reputation

-The public finds it hard enough to trust financial institutions—the latest Financial Trust Index released in early 2021 found that “a decrease in public trust in financial institutions to approximately 31.3 percent, after reaching its highest level in 2019, at 33.3 percent.”
+The public finds it hard enough to trust banks and financial institutions—the latest Financial Trust Index released in early 2021 found that “a decrease in public trust in financial institutions to approximately 31.3 percent, after reaching its highest level in 2019, at 33.3 percent.”